MoBattah/AutoDisplaySetup/README.md

 # AutoDisplaySetup
 Tool which initializes different displays with specific resolutions, modes, positions and outputs based upon what devices are connected.

-- Added support for multi-dispaly wallpapers via feh command.
+- Added support for multi-display wallpapers via feh command.